When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 An e-reader can help professional and amateur musicians organize and read sheet music and scores.
 When practicing and performing, the music can be played from the e-reader without having sheets of music flying down.
 Page-turning problems and stacks of sheet music are a thing of the past.

-In 2023, new large format e-readers have hit the market, one of which was designed specifically for musicians.
+In the last few months, new large format e-readers have hit the market, one of which was designed specifically for musicians.
 In this article, I will take a closer look at which e-readers are the best for a musician’s daily use, including practicing, rehearsing, and performing.

 I am registered with the Amazon Associates Program.
 This website contains Amazon affiliate links (marked with a star).
 If you click on one of these links and make a purchase, I may receive a commission from Amazon.